-Sources: a IIASA n.d. b Bauer et al. 2020.
+Sources: ^a IIASA n.d. ^b Grant et al. 2021. ^c Bauer et al. 2020.

-BOX 3 Methods for Filtering Scenarios from IPCC's Special Report on Global Warming of 1.5°C
+BOX 3 Methods for filtering scenarios from IPCC's Special Report on Global Warming of 1.5°C

-In this year's installment of the State of Climate Action series, we retained several targets informed by CAT (2020a)'s analysis of modelled pathways from the IPCC's Special Report on Global Warming of 1.5°C.a More specifically, CAT (2020a) filtered these IPCC (2018) scenarios to those that met four conditions:
+In State of Climate Action 2023, we retained several targets informed by CAT (2020a)'s analysis of modelled pathways from the IPCC's Special Report on Global Warming of 1.5°C.^a More specifically, CAT (2020a) filtered these IPCC (2018) scenarios to those that met four conditions:

-- Global warming is limited to 1.5°C with no or limited overshoot. - A sustainable amount of carbon removal is used-specifically, BECCS deployment is restricted to 5 GtCO2/ yr in 2050, while afforestation and reforestation is constrained to 3.6 GtCO, fyr between 2050 and 2100. - Biomass is used sustainably (i.e., power generation from biomass in these scenarios is limited to around 8,000 terawatt-hours of electricity). - Scenarios have complete data and relatively high temporal resolution.
+- Global warming is limited to 1.5°C with no or limited overshoot. - A sustainable amount of carbon removal is used-specifically, BECCS deployment is restricted to 5 GtCO2/ yr in 2050, while afforestation and reforestation is constrained to 3.6 GtCO2/yr between 2050 and 2100. - Biomass is used sustainably (i.e., power generation from biomass in these scenarios is limited to around 8,000 terawatt-hours of electricity). - Scenarios have complete data and relatively high temporal resolution.